hodgettsp/ces_data/paper.md

 ## Main function

-The main function in `cesR` is `get_ces`.
-When called, this function returns a requested CES survey as a usable data object and prints out the associated citation and url for the survey dataset download location in the console.

-The `get_ces()` function takes one argument in the form of a character string.
-This argument is a name of a vector item that has been associated with a CES survey that when used calls the download url for that survey on an associated GitHub repository.
+When called the `get_ces()` function returns a requested CES survey as a data object and prints to the console the associated citation and url for the survey dataset repository.
+The function takes one argument in the form of a character string.
+This argument is a vector item that has been associated with a CES survey through the body of code in the `get_ces()` function that when used calls the download url for that survey on an associated GitHub repository named `ces_data`.
 If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
 If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console.
 Upon downloading the file, the compressed folder is unzipped using the `unzip()` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
 A data frame is then assigned using the `assign()` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
 The downloaded file and file directory are then removed from the computer using the `unlink()` function from the `base` R package (R Core Team, 2020).
 Lastly, the citation for the requested survey dataset and url for the survey data storage location are printed in the console.

 #### `get_ces()` example
 ```